danielr-hubblenetwork/sdk/docs/ble/index.rst

 Introduction
 ************

-The Hubble BLE Network is a framework designed to provide secure and efficient communication within a Bluetooth Low Energy (BLE) environment.
+The Hubble Bluetooth® Low Energy (BLE) Network is a framework designed to provide secure and efficient communication within a Bluetooth Low Energy (BLE) environment.
 Advanced encryption techniques and Bluetooth technology protect data integrity and privacy across distributed systems.
 The Hubble BLE API, defined in the **hubble_ble.h** header file, provides a comprehensive set of functions